 - Start the VMware VirtualCenter Server service.
 For more information, see Stopping, starting, or restarting vCenter Services (1003895).

-If your problem still exists after trying the steps in this article:
+Note: If the issue still exists after attempting the steps in this article:

-- Gather the VMware Support Script Data.
+- Gather diagnostic information.
 For more information, see Collecting diagnostic information for VMware products (1008524).

-- File a support request with VMware Support and note this KB Article ID (1003979) in the problem description.
-For more information, see How to Submit a Support Request.
+- File a support request with VMware Technical Support and note this Knowledge Base article ID (1003979) in the problem description.
+For more information on filing a Support Request, see Filing a Support Request in My VMware (2006985).

 ODBC error: (08S01) - [Microsoft][SQL Native Client]Named Pipes Provider: No process is on the other end of the pipe

-and if a corresponding Event ID 17187 is recorded in the Windows Event log on the SQL Server at approximately the same time, this Event Log code indicates
+And a corresponding Event ID 17187 is recorded in the Windows Event log on the SQL Server at approximately the same time, the Event Log code indicates:

 SQL Server is not ready to accept new client connections; the connection has been closed

-This suggests a possible delay is needed between the time the SQL service starts, and the time that VirtualCenter Server services is attempted to be started.
+This suggests a possible delay is necessary between the time when the SQL service starts and when the attempt is made to start the VirtualCenter Server services.

-Before performing additional troubleshooting, restart the SQL Server service, wait approximately 60 seconds, and then start the VirtualCenter Server service.
-If this starts successfully, start the VMware Management Webservices service.
-For further steps on preventing a race condition between VirtualCenter Server service starting before the SQL database service see VMware VirtualCenter Server service does not start automatically after reboot (1007669).
+Before performing additional troubleshooting, restart the SQL Server service, wait approximately 60 seconds, then start the VirtualCenter Server service.
+If it starts successfully, start the VMware Management Webservices service.
+For more information on preventing a race condition between the VirtualCenter Server service and the SQL database service, see VMware VirtualCenter Server service does not start automatically after reboot (1007669).